Merkur Progress Review – Going strong since the 1950’s

 Which handle is best?

-The long-handled type is suited to those that have a bigger hand, mostly.
+The long-handled type is suited for those with larger hands.
 Although some users, even with big hands, prefer the standard handle.

 I’m glad you asked!

-After using the Merkur Futur adjustable for a while and testing it out as much as possible, I was looking forward to trying out the Progress.
-The Futur is a great razor; however, it’s very aggressive and I knew the Progress model has milder settings, which I would like.
+After using the Merkur Futur adjustable for a while and testing it as much as possible, I was eager to try out the Progress.
+The Futur is a great razor; however, it’s very aggressive, and I knew the Progress model has milder settings, which I would like.

 I started shaving and did the first pass using level 3 of the razor.
-This is a very close match to the blade gap of a Merkur 34C that was really nice and comfortable, which I love.
+This is a very close match to the blade gap of a Merkur 34C, which was really nice and comfortable, that I love.

 I did try above level 4, and it’s too aggressive for me and unnecessary.
-I don’t have coarse growth, and my neck area is easily irritated because of variable hair growth patterns.
+I don’t have coarse hair, but my neck area is easily irritated due to variable hair growth patterns.

 I did another pass (shave) after getting lathered up again on level 2 and then another on level 1.
 Level 1 and 2 is very mild compared to most other safety razors, and 1 is too mild.